Microsoft/azure-docs.pl-pl/articles/media-services/previous/media-services-dotnet-upload-files.md

 [!INCLUDE [media-services-user-voice-include](../../../includes/media-services-user-voice-include.md)]

 ## <a name="next-step"></a>Następny krok
-Teraz, gdy został przekazany zasób do usługi Media Services, przejdź do artykułu [Jak uzyskać procesor multimediów.][How to Get a Media Processor]
+Teraz, gdy element zawartości został przekazany do Media Services, przejdź do artykułu [jak uzyskać informacje o procesorze multimediów][How to Get a Media Processor] .

 [How to Get a Media Processor]: media-services-get-media-processor.md